Shubham3101/Doodle/README.md

 # Doodle
 Game using javascript and css.
- Just open doodle.html and enjoy
+ Extract the folder and run doodle.html